The Department of Small Business and Supplier Diversity

 The University’s goal is to be a leader among the commonwealth’s institutions of higher education in supplier diversity.

 Contracts in which prime contractors have made SWaM commitments are recorded in a database.
-The University sends a letter on a quarterly basis to each prime contractor who has made a second-tier commitment.
-The letter requires the prime contractor to provide information regarding expenditures to second-tier SWaM businesses that were utilized on the specific contract.
+The University sends communications on a quarterly basis to each prime contractor who has made a second-tier commitment.
+The communication requires the prime contractor to provide information regarding expenditures to second-tier SWaM businesses that were utilized on the specific contract.
 The prime contractor must provide the name of the second-tier firm, business classification of the firm (e.g. minority-owned), and the dollar amount paid.
 The reported information will be compared with the prime contractor’s commitment to determine whether the prime contractor is fulfilling its contractual obligations.

 Payments are withheld for prime contractors who fail to report information on a timely basis (until the information is reported).
 Prime contractors that do not meet their SWaM commitments may be held in contractual default.